Plank theorems and their applications: a survey: Other types of plank problems and polynomial analogues

 \subsubsection{A few remarks on Fejes Tóth's zone conjecture}

-\cref{thm Ball infini} would not be true if the sum of the $w_i$ (i.e., of the planks) was bigger than $1$, but \cref{Ball complexe} indicates that we can do better in complex Hilbert spaces, since we can take $w_i$ such that the sum of the $w_i^2$ equals $1$.
-One may wonder what we can say in real Hilbert spaces.
-It turns out that a statement as strong as \cref{Ball complexe} does not hold, and we can give a rather simple counterexample.
-For the real Hilbert space $\R^2$, consider $n$ equally spaced unit vectors around the unit circle and their $n$ opposite vectors (call them $v_1,\ldots,v_{2n}$).
-Then, for all unit vectors $u$, we can find a $k$ for which $\abs{\inner{v_k}{u}}\leq \sin(\pi/2n)$.
-This quantity can be made arbitrarily small, so certainly smaller than our choice of $v_k$, but using arguments akin to \cref{rem1}, we can give an explicit description of a zone.
+One may wonder what an optimal plank theorem in real Hilbert spaces would look like.
+It turns out that a statement as strong as \cref{Ball complexe} cannot hold, and a rather simple counterexample has been observed by a few people: consider $n$ equally spaced points on the half-circle, and with their $n$ antipodal points, call the resulting vectors $v_1,\ldots,v_{2n}$.
+Then, for all unit vectors $u$, we can find a $k$ such that $\abs{\inner{v_k}{u}}\leq \sin(\pi/2n)$, which can be made arbitrarily small.

+Still, by giving an explicit description of a zone, we can formulate a spherical plank problem that resembles the previous plank theorems in the case of centered planks.
 If $v$ is a unit vector on a given great circle, the associated zone of width $w$ is

-where $\mathbb{T}$ stands for the unit circle.
-Then the following is a reformulation of \cref{conj Fejes} in the case of zones of equal widths and can be thought of as an optimal plank problem for real Hilbert spaces.
+Then, the following is a reformulation of \cref{conj Fejes} in the case of zones of equal width and can be thought of as an optimal plank problem for real Hilbert spaces, in view of the previous example.

-\begin{conjecture}[Reformulation of Fejes Tóth's zone conjecture for zones of equal widths] Let $v_1,v_2,\ldots,v_n$ be a sequence of unit vectors in a real Hilbert space $\mathcal{H}$.
+\begin{conjecture}[Reformulation of Fejes Tóth's zone conjecture for zones of equal width] Let $v_1,v_2,\ldots,v_n$ be a sequence of unit vectors in a real Hilbert space $\mathcal{H}$.
 Then there exists a unit vector $u\in \mathcal{H}$ such that

 for all $1\leq k\leq n$. \end{conjecture}